gry-man/Pax-Documents/CentralCommandHandbook.md

 1. **Send a CentComm Spec Ops Team:** Coordinate with other administrators or event coordinators to dispatch a CentComm Spec Ops team to confront the self-antagger.
 If there are no ghosts available, you can be a lone NT operative to hunt the self-antagger.

 2. **Bluespace Artillery Ship:** Initiate the call for a Bluespace Artillery Ship.
 This process takes 35 minutes, providing ample time for the in-game scenario to unfold naturally.
-Once the ship arrives, the self-antagger can be hit by bluespace artillery missile which kills them immediately.
+Once the ship arrives, the self-antagger can be hit by a blue space artillery missile which kills them immediately.

 3. **Support the Death Squad:** The Bluespace Artillery Ship can also be utilized to support the CentComm Spec Ops team.
 Ensure that the response is proportional and aligned with the storyline.

-Self-antagging, if it happens in a single case and does not include mass RDM, does not need to be documented.
-Please see below procedure for handling more extreme offences.
+If a self-antag incident occurs in a single case and does not include mass RDM.
+Than it does not need to be documented.
+Please see the below procedure for handling more extreme offenses.

 ## 6. Dealing with Extreme Offences

-In cases of extreme offences such as mass RDM, mass sabotage, exploiting, or ERP, follow these procedures:
+In the event of extreme offenses such as mass RDM, mass sabotage, exploiting, or ERP, follow these procedures:

 - **Mass RDM and Mass Sabotage:**
   1. 3-day ban